ArmaanSethi/Learning-Cpp/README.md

 # Learning-Cpp
-Me learning c++ in 2012/2013 (My first year of programming) Long before I knew what git was.
+Me learning c++ in 2012/2013 (My first year of programming) long before I knew what git was.

 All .cpp files are seperate projects